patternfly/patternfly-react/packages/react-core/src/components/MenuToggle/examples/MenuToggle.md

 You can allow users to select a toggle checkbox by clicking either the checkbox or the text label.

-To do so, pass `children` to the `<MenuToggleCheckbox>` component.
-When the menu toggle text is clicked, the checkbox's `onChange` callback will be triggered.
+To link a split toggle label to the toggle's checkbox, pass both the label and the `<MenuToggleCheckbox>` component to `splitButtonOptions`.

 ```ts file='MenuToggleSplitButtonCheckboxWithText.tsx'